ibm-cloud-docs/vpc/confidential-computing-secure-boot.md

 After the virtual server is stopped and restarted, the MOK disappears.
 You must reinstall the MOK after every stop and start of a virtual server.
 {: important}

+In the current release of {{site.data.keyword.block_storage_is_short}} offering, only first-generation volumes from the tiered and custom volume profile families can be used as boot volumes for the Confidential Computing instances if secure boot is needed.
+Second-generation boot volumes with the `sdp` profile do not support secure boot.

 ## Disabling secure boot requirements
 {: #disabling-secure-boot-vpc}